A Guide to Contract Manufacturing in Vietnam

 - Greater experience with consumer electronics, automotive parts, or metalwork

-- Remain opaque or difficult to work with unless you speak the local language or engage a sourcing agent.
+However, some foreign-owned firms remain opaque or difficult to work with unless you speak the local language or engage a sourcing agent.

 Western-Managed Contract Manufacturers